cloudposse/geodesic/README.md

 * While the underlying tools support multiple cloud providers, we are currently only testing with AWS.
 Pull Requests welcome.
 * Geodesic is tested on Linux and OSX.
 If you use Windows, we'd be a happy to work with you to get it working there as well

-## Extending

-If you want to replace core-functionality, create a new repo, and define a Dockerfile which is `FROM cloudposse/geodesic:latest` (or pin it to a [build number](https://travis-ci.org/cloudposse/geodesic) for stability).

 ## Extending the Geodesic Shell